Skip to main content

 Use prebuilds

 Prebuilds run your environment setup ahead of time: container builds, dependency installation, and startup tasks.
 When an environment starts, it loads from a prebuild snapshot instead of running setup from scratch.
 This is the single biggest optimization.
-Configure prebuilds to run on pushes to main and your environments will be ready when agents need them.
+Configure prebuilds to run on a daily schedule before your team or agents start work.
+You can also run a prebuild manually after important dependency or setup changes.

 Enable Dev Container image caching